becoinc/sdk_resources/beco_SDK_Android_user_guide.md

 The current release version of the Beco SDK for Android is v1.9(12) (20170911).

 ### License
 This document, the Beco SDK and the included sample Android App are subject to the Beco SDK license agreement.
-A copy of this agreement is available at [https://www.beco.io/sdk- license-agreement.pdf](https://www.beco.io/sdk- license-agreement.pdf).
+A copy of this agreement is available at [https://www.beco.io/sdk-license-agreement.pdf](https://www.beco.io/sdk-license-agreement.pdf).

 ## **CONTENTS**
 1. Identification